 Neroli: Sweet Sunlight

-Many factors will influence the quality of the neroli oil: each blossom must be plucked when it is just starting to open; the buds must be gathered only on warm sunny days; the flowers cannot be bruised; leaflets and petioles must not be mixed in.
+Many factors will influence the quality of the neroli oil.
+Each blossom must be plucked when it is just starting to open; the buds must be gathered only on warm sunny days; the flowers cannot be bruised; leaflets and petioles must not be mixed in.

-Every spring, the delectable fragrance of Citrus aurantium blossoms rises inside wood-fired stills in North Africa's temperate mountains; it is an aroma that will bring joy to all, especially those who have the pleasure of savoring the first few drops that appear in the collecting beaker.
+Every spring, the delectable fragrance of Citrus aurantium blossoms rises inside wood-fired stills in North Africa's temperate mountains.
+This aroma brings joy to all, especially those who have the pleasure of savoring the first few drops that appear in the collecting beaker.
 Hundreds of pounds of the precious floral treasure, a small mountain of botanical gold, will yield only a tiny vial of exquisite oil.
-Those engaged in this unique alchemical art know that a special satisfaction is found in producing high quality natural products with healing powers: the happiness of making others happy.
+Those engaged in this unique alchemical art know the special satisfaction of producing high-quality natural products with healing powers — the happiness of making others happy.

 Lovers are also rapturously attracted to the sensuous nectar secreted by the yoni-like mandalas of silken petals and the aphrodisiacal euphoria it produces when worn by ones beloved.
 Neroli was the cheerful fragrance sprinkled in the bedchambers of Arabian princesses of old, and the scent that wafted from scarves of European noble ladies.
 To this day, it excites and inspires the master perfumers of the great fragrance houses, who use its delicious sweetness in their expensive aromatic creations.

-Neroli is a medicine that the soul craves when besieged by stress, anxiety, worry, and depression.
+Neroli is a medicine the soul craves when besieged by stress, anxiety, worry, and depression.
 Like scented liquid sunlight, the yellow drops of citrus joy uplift the mind from gloomy moods, rescue the heart from realms of sadness and grief, and strengthen the spirit of those enduring unending hardships.
-Inhaling a few drops of neroli essential oil from the palms has a fortifying effect on the brain and nervous system, while simultaneously pacifying the irritation of sensory over-stimulation.
-The effects of neroli on emotional well-being can be compared to the nourishing, soothing, and revitalizing effects of Mediterranean sunshine.
+Inhaling a few drops of neroli essential oil from the palms has a fortifying effect on the brain and nervous system, while simultaneously pacifying the irritation of sensory overstimulation.
+The effects of neroli on emotional wellbeing can be compared to the nourishing, soothing, and revitalizing effects of Mediterranean sunshine.